 Different Kinds of Gatherings: Summer Workshops and Colloquies Applications due January 15 Each summer Wabash launches a new set of workshops (for early career faculty) and colloquies (on specified topics, for mid-career faculty) that meet for a week during 2 successive summers.
 Read more Conferences by Invitation Although most of our programming ...

-Consultants for Faculty Conversations on Teaching and Learning The Wabash Center is able to provide facilitators for various faculty conversations and work in the area of teaching and learning.
-Over the years, we have come to know a variety of teaching faculty who are skilled at assisting faculties as they ...
+Consultants for Faculty Conversations on Teaching and Learning The Wabash Center provides facilitators for various faculty conversations about topics and questions in the areas of teaching and learning.
+We draw our consultants from teaching faculty who are skilled at assisting conversations that explore, clarify, and address crucial issues of teaching ...

 What's the Difference between Assessment and Evaluation?